typedb/typedb-docs/02-console/01-console.md

 ### Connecting to TypeDB

-Go to the directory whe you have your `typedb-all` or `typedb-console` distribution unarchived, and run `./typedb console`
+Go to the directory where you have your `typedb-all` or `typedb-console` distribution unarchived, and run `./typedb console`
 ```
 cd <your_typedb_console_dir>/
 ./typedb console